persteenolsen/django-starter-two/README.md

 - Scripts/activate

 - Copy requirements.txt to .venv

 - (.venv) pip install -r requirements.txt

 - (.venv) pip freeze > requirements.txt

-- cd ../
+- (.venv) cd ../

+- (.venv) python manage.py runserver

+When starting the Django Website from the Vertual Enviroment (.venv) you will notice that Django 5.1.11 wil start.
+Otherwise you can use the Global Django if you have one installed by running:

 - python manage.py runserver